Lamination… What exactly is it? And why would you want or need it?

 Velvet is essentially a more tactile version of matt lamination, for print that you won’t want to put down.
 But bear in mind that while it looks lovely, velvet lamination can make superfine text look a little fuzzy, so gloss or matt would be a better choice for delicate lettering.

 When laminating, you can choose to cover one or both sides (referred to as single or double-sided) depending on how much protection you want to give.
-Or put another way, which part of the product you want to keep looking pretty?
+Or put another way, which part of the product you want to keep looking pristine?

-For example lamination on the outside of your greetings cards is a great idea. but on the inside of your greetings cards it could make them tricky to write on, so one-sided lamination is the best option here.
+For example lamination on the outside of your Greetings Cards is a great idea. but on the inside of your greetings cards it could make them tricky to write on, so one-sided lamination is the best option here.

 Not only is lamination great at protecting your products from sticky fingers (ideal for products that are going to be handled frequently by customers such as greetings cards, postcards, booklets and catalogues), but if you’re ordering a large quantity that’s being delivered at once it can also save you from the trauma of in-transit ink transfer.